MicrosoftDocs/mixed-reality/mixed-reality-docs/adding-new-home-environments.md

 ### I spawn into a blank space

 Windows Mixed Reality [doesn't support environments that exceed 256 mb](#environment-limits).
-When an environment exceeds this limit you will land in the empty sky box with no model.
+When an environment exceeds this limit, you will land in the empty sky box with no model.

 ### It takes a long time to load my environment